cdillon/kint-debugger/readme.txt

 = Restricting Output =

-To restrict visibility, use the kint_debug_display filter.
-For example, to prevent non-admins from seeing the KD output:
+To restrict visibility, use the `kint_debug_display` filter.
+For example, to prevent non-admins from seeing the debug output:

 `add_filter( 'kint_debug_display', function( $allow ) { return is_super_admin(); } );`